wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 Configuration file
 ==================

 The Wazuh app includes a configuration file (located at ``/usr/share/kibana/plugins/wazuh/config.yml``) where you can define custom values for several options.
-This section describes all the options available in this file.
+This section describes all the settings available in this file.

 The configuration file shows the default values for all of the possible options.
-You can edit the file, uncomment any of the options and apply the desired values.
+You can edit the file, uncomment any of them and apply the desired values.

 .. warning::